danielbeardsley/service_contracts/development_service_contract.md

 	30 minutes will be billable at the normal rate.

 4. **Copyright**:
-Client owns the copyright of all Products created while performing Services for the Client except in the cases noted below.
+Copyright of all Products created while performing Services for the Client will be transferred to the Client upon receipt of payment in full, except in the cases described below.

 5. **Copyright Exceptions**
 	1. The Developer reserves the right to reuse and re-license portions of the